-611-2.3.2.4 Poles: Locate Identify Ppoles from the nearest edgeline of both approaches.
+611-2.3.2.4 Poles: Identify poles from the nearest edgeline of both approaches.
 If an edgeline is not near a pole or would not clearly identify its location, a fixed monument may be used.

-611-2.3.2.5 Signal Heads: Locate As-built plans must show the final location of all-signal heads with respect to the pavement markings.
+611-2.3.2.5 Signal Heads: As-built plans must show the final location of signal heads.
 Each signal head shall be identified by its corresponding movement number.

-611-2.3.2.6 Cabinet: Clearly locate all cabinets.
-The type of cabinets and inventory of internal components must be documented.- Controller manufacturer along with the controller model number shall be provided for all traffic signal cabinets.
-A cabinet corner "blow up" shall be provided detailing pull box locations with all conduit and cable per 611-2.3.2.1 and 611-2.3.2.3.
+611-2.3.2.6 Cabinet: The type of cabinet and inventory of internal components must be documented.
+Controller manufacturer along with the controller model number shall be providsubmitted for all traffic signal cabinets.
+A cabinet corner "blow up" shall be providsubmitted detailing pull box locations with all conduit and cable.